Hanyaku-Chan/AnbuDB/README.md

 The library makes use of Promises, so you can use the .then() method to handle the result of the operations.

 ### Security
 The password is sent in plaintext.
-Dont use this fkr important stuff.
+Dont use this for important stuff.
 I'll be changing that in a few updates.

 ### License
 This project is licensed under the GNU AGPL 3 License - see the LICENSE file for details.